Bed bug treatment costs an average of $2,500

 Severe | $4,000–$6,000 |

 Busy cities are significantly more prone to bed bugs than rural areas, especially those with dense residential buildings or that function as major travel and tourism hubs.
-While cities may have more overall bed bug exterminators, they’re often in high demand.
-Their hourly rates are generally higher to reflect the demand for their services as well as higher costs of living in cities.
+While cities may have more bed bug exterminators overall, they’re often in high demand.
+Their hourly rates are generally higher to reflect the demand for their services and the higher costs of living in cities.

-Multiple treatments at specific intervals help your contractor thoroughly eradicate the infestation.
-Bed bugs go through three main life cycle stages—egg, nymph, and adult—and each presents its extermination challenges.
-For instance, adults and nymphs can survive without feeding for up to 400 days.
+Multiple treatments at specific intervals help your exterminator thoroughly eradicate the infestation.
+Bed bugs go through three main life cycle stages—egg, nymph, and adult—and each presents its own extermination challenges.
+For example, adults and nymphs can survive without feeding for up to 400 days.
 Even if a treatment wipes out adults, eggs may survive and introduce another wave of adults that require repeated treatment to avoid more eggs and a continuous infestation cycle.

 ---|---|---|